-- The fees associated with the appointment of Legal Metrology Authority Appointments for the 2018-19 financial year will be maintained at \$1100 per application and is provided in Appendix D.1. - The \$1,100 application fee will increase 282 per cent, introduced as four staged increases on 1 July each year commencing on 1 July 2019. - The fees associated with the appointment of Legal Metrology Authority Appointments for the 2019-20 financial year is provided in Appendix D.2.
+- The fees associated with the appointment of Legal Metrology Authority Appointments for the 2019-20 financial year are provided in Appendix D.1. - The fees associated with the appointment of Legal Metrology Authority Appointments will increase 41.3 per cent for the 2020-21 financial year commencing on 1 July 2020. - The fees associated with the appointment of Legal Metrology Authority Appointments for the 2020-21 financial year is provided in Appendix D.2.

-Table 5 provides a summary of the NMI's budget estimates based on the fee increases for Appointments for the years 2020-22.
+Table 5 provides a summary of the NMI's budget estimates based on the fee increases for Appointments for the years 2021-24.
 The numbers in Table 5 are provided for guidance only.

 As stated in section 3.3, the design of the regulatory charging models in this document have been limited to a maximum period of five years from 1 July 2018.
-This is to avoid any potential conflict with any future changes to the regulatory environment resulting from the Measurement Law Review.2
+This is to avoid any potential conflict with any future changes to the regulatory environment resulting from the Measurement Law Review.